mouhsnimohamed/qzulu/src/pages/deployment-ready/index.md

-  Although our primary focus involves the communities inhabited by the millions of residents of KwaZulu Natal, the economic and commercial impacts of our business activities are felt across South Africa with even broader positive implications for the African continent and even internationally.This is because our businesses are focused on producing new goods and services, and improving the existing goods and services already produced in these communities.
+  Although our primary focus involves the communities inhabited by the millions of residents of KwaZulu Natal, the economic and commercial impacts of our business activities are felt across South Africa with even broader positive implications for the African continent and even internationally.
+This is because our businesses are focused on producing new goods and services, and improving the existing goods and services already produced in these communities.